 Establish your online brand.
 Who are you?
 What expertise do you have?
 What do you want to be known for accomplishing?
 How do you want to be known and recognized by colleagues, other professionals, and potential employers?
 The information you put in your social media profiles will eventually serve you well to promote your career progress - or, failing to develop an online presence in social media - not at all.

 When a potential employer or a potential employee searches for your name in Google or another search engine, will the employer or potential employee find the credentials of a proficient professional?
 Will they find nothing at all?
 Or worst, will they find your unprofessional college profile, developed for friends and family at Facebook, and, oh my, look what friends have written on your wall!
 Nothing at all and unprofessional pages or profiles do nothing to further your career or your job search.
 And, an increasing number of employers are searching your online presence.

 As an example of the visibility I am promoting, enter "Susan Heathfield" in a search engine.
 Last I looked, a professional profile emerged.
 You want the same results for your name.
 You want to establish your online image before you need it.
 Establishing this image can take awhile.
 Why are you waiting?

-- Join groups that share your interests, your community, or your profession.
+Join groups that share your interests, your community, or your profession.
 Facebook, as an example, allows you to create groups.
-I’m a member of the job searching group and other members point me to interesting online articles.
+I’m a member of a LinkedIn HR Group and other members point me to interesting online articles.
 Following people on Twitter also yields content recommendations for my website.